Chapter 4. Kiali Operator provided by Red Hat

 Verification

-1. Wait until the web console notifies you that the OSSMC plugin is installed and prompts you to refresh.
+1. Wait for the web console to confirm the OSSMC plugin installation and prompt you to refresh.

-2. Verify that the Service Mesh category is added in the main OpenShift Container Platform web console navigation.
+2. Verify that the Service Mesh category shows up in the main OpenShift Container Platform web console navigation.

 4.2.2.2.
 Installing OSSMC plugin by using the CLI